coder/docs/admin/workspace-management/cvms.md

-If you don't want to install `shiftfs` yourself, you can have Coder install the module automatically for you. **It is important that you do not have secure boot enabled if you want Coder to install `shiftfs` on your behalf.**
+If you don't want to install `shiftfs` yourself, you can have Coder install the module automatically for you. **It is important that you do not have secure boot enabled and that you have the kernel headers installed if you want Coder to install `shiftfs` on your behalf.**

-> GPUs are not supported with cached CVMs.
+> GPUs are not supported with cached CVMs at this time.

 ![Cached CVMs](../../assets/admin/cached-cvms.png)